-To interconnect with the Delaware Electric Co-op (DEC) System, the Customer must first be in compliance with the tariff rules and regulations and the applicable tariff classifications and rates.
-The terms and conditions contained within this document are in addition to, but do not modify nor negate, the terms of the tariff.
-In cases where the Customer will not be selling energy and/or capacity into PJM markets, a Generator Owner can submit an Interconnection Application and enter into an Interconnection Agreement Contract directly with Delaware Electric Co-op (DEC).
+To interconnect with the Delaware Electric Co-op (DEC) system, the Customer must first be in compliance with the Tariff rules and regulations and the applicable Tariff classifications and rates.
+The terms and conditions contained within this document are in addition to, but do not modify nor negate, the terms of the Tariff.
+In cases where the Customer will not be selling energy and/or capacity into PJM markets, a Generator Owner can submit an Interconnection Application and enter into an Interconnection Agreement Contract directly with DEC.
 This two-party Interconnection Agreement Contract will cover the interconnection and the use of DEC's facilities to enable the transfer of power from or to the Facility.
 The details of the Interconnection Agreement Contract are outside the scope of this document.
 However, this Technical Considerations Document may be included in and become part of the overall Interconnection Agreement Contract.